KQM-git/TCL/mechanics/enemies/enemy-interactions.md

 # Enemy Interactions

+## Abyss Heralds

+The Abyss Herald's cooldown increase debuff is triggered when you are hit by these two attacks:

+1. A cross hydro beam.
+2. Flurry of slashes before firing hydro beams in all directions, only happens in phase 2 (after he shields up)

+The cooldown debuff increases all current elemental skill/burst cooldowns by **6 seconds** to all members of your party, not just the character who got hit.
+The cooldown increase is **additive** and independent of how long the original cooldown of the skill/burst is.
+The cooldown debuff also only affect elemental skills/bursts that are already on cooldown, so skills/bursts that were not on cooldown when you are inflicted with the cooldown debuff do not have increased cooldowns when you activate them.
+The cooldown debuff also has no effect on the CD reduction stat (unlike Slowing Waters).

+The cooldown debuff can be avoided by shield and elemental burst iframes.

 ## Bosses

 Triggering a freeze reaction on a boss entity does not create a frozen aura on the entity, but rather consumes the hydro and cryo auras, leaving no aura behind.